KILTprotocol/docs/docs/chain/collator.md

 #### Option 2: Polkodat.js apps & Rotate Session Keys

-Fist you need to connect to your node using the polkadot apps.
-For that you need to use ssh port forwarding.
+First, a Collator needs to connect to a node using the polkadot apps.
+For that, the Collator need to use ssh port forwarding.
 The RPC endpoints must not be publicly available!

-You can forward the RPC port using `ssh -L 127.0.0.1:9944:127.0.0.1:9944 <user>@<server>`.
+The RPC port can be forwarded using `ssh -L 127.0.0.1:9944:127.0.0.1:9944 <user>@<server>`.

 ![](/img/chain/chain-menu.png)